U Sports men's ice hockey championship

-The David Johnston University Cup is a national collegiate sports award, presented annually to the champion of a season-ending tournament played by U Sports men's ice hockey teams in Canada.
-The UQTR Patriotes are the current champions for the 2021–2022 season.
-The Alberta Golden Bears have won the most championships with 16, and have also appeared in another seven finals.

-Originally called the CIAU University Cup in 1962, with minor changes through the decades when Canada's national university sports organization changed its own name, the trophy's name was changed on March 13, 2018, to honour David Johnston, a few months after he served as Governor General of Canada.

-The 2020 championship tournament was cancelled due to the COVID-19 pandemic after two quarter-final games had already been played.
-On October 15, 2020, the 2021 national championship was also cancelled.
-The 2022 University Cup tournament was held March 31–April 3 at Acadia University in Wolfville, Nova Scotia.
+The U Sports Men's Ice Hockey Championship, is a Canadian university ice hockey tournament conducted by U Sports, and determines the men's national champion.
+The tournament involves the champions from each of Canada's four regional sports conferences.
+The David Johnston University Cup is awarded to the winners.

+The Ottawa Gee-Gees are the current champions for the 2024–25 season.
+The Alberta Golden Bears hold the record of 16 championship wins, as well as the record of 24 championship final appearances.
+The Toronto Varsity Blues hold the record of 5 consecutive championship trophy wins, from 1969 through 1973, but have not returned to the tournament since 1993, when they suffered the second most lopsided loss in a UCup final, 12–1.
+Alternatively, during their power years, winning 9 UCups in the 1960s and 1970s, the Blues were the victors in the overall most lopsided final, winning 16–2 in 1967.
+In the seven years from 2013 through 2019, only the Alberta Golden Bears (3 wins) or the UNB Reds (4 wins) won the championship.
+The currently dominant UNB Reds have won four of the last seven UCups.

 History

 The trophy was presented to U Sports, then known as the Canadian Intercollegiate Athletic Union (CIAU), for presentation to a national champion starting with the 1962–63 season, by Queen's University and the Royal Military College of Canada.
 These two schools, located in Kingston, Ontario, had been the participants in the first organized interuniversity hockey game, played in Kingston in 1885.
 The cup is meant to recognize the overall contribution made to the game of hockey by outstanding university players.

-The CIAU changed its name to Canadian Interuniversity Sport (renaming the trophy the CIS University Cup) in 2001, and in October 2016 to U Sports (renaming the trophy the U Sports University Cup).
+The CIAU changed its name to Canadian Interuniversity Sport (renaming the trophy the CIS University Cup) in 2001, and again in October 2016 to U Sports (renaming the trophy the U Sports University Cup).